 QTS is the accepted standard to work as a teacher in England and Wales – fortunately though the qualification can still take you overseas:

-- British Schools Overseas (BSO) accredited schools recognise and accept QTS and with over 200 schools covering almost every corner of the globe, your qualification could take you as far afield as Turkey, Thailand or even Madagascar without having to gain any additional qualifications!
+- British Schools Overseas (BSO) accredited schools and many other international schools recognise and accept QTS and with over 200 schools covering almost every corner of the globe, your qualification could take you as far afield as Turkey, Thailand or even Madagascar without having to gain any additional qualifications!

-- If there’s no BSO school in the location you’re hoping to move to, gaining an additional qualification, like an International Postgraduate Certificate in Education (iPGCE), could be useful.
+- If there’s no BSO school in the location you’re hoping to move to or the school doesn't recognise QTS, gaining an additional qualification, like an International Postgraduate Certificate in Education (iPGCE), could be useful.
 Our iPGCE is a recognised level 7 postgraduate academic qualification that could give you the opportunity to teach in a wider range of international schools

-Scenario two: you’re currently working in an international school, teaching the English curriculum, but you don’t hold a formal teaching qualification
+Scenario two: you’re currently working in an international school, teaching the UK curriculum, but you don’t hold a formal teaching qualification

 - Our unique Straight to Teaching programme, which allows Teaching Assistants and other relevant school support staff who have some existing teaching experience to build evidence against the Teachers’ Standards before being assessed and awarded QTS.
 Read Will Lyons experience of the programme here.